hristoast/TES3MP-UniqueItems/README.md

 * `announcePickups`

 Boolean.
 Announce to all players when a unique item is picked up.
+Default: `true`

 * `dbUpdateInterval`

 Integer.
-The number of hours between database updates.
+The number of real world hours between database updates.
 Set to `0` to disable.
+Default: `24`

+* `deathDrop`

+Boolean.
+Set this to `true` if you have another script that causes items to be dropped on player death.
+Default: `false`

+* `deathDropMsg`

+String.
+The message that's displayed when a player dies and drops their items.
+Default: `"You've lost your held unique items!"`

+* `dupeItemMsg`

+String.
+The message that's displayed when a player picks up an already held unique.
+Default: `"The item you found has disintegrated in your hands!"`

 * `idleDaysLimit`

 Integer.
 The number of days before a player is considered idle and their held uniques removed.
 Set to `0` to disable.
+Default: `30`

 * `rare_item_ids`